Tips on maritime security: Creating a real security culture on board yachts

 Complete integration of your yacht security is the key

 Throughout the whole industry there is a huge emphasis on a security system that integrates all the above methods.
-No one single security method will be effective on its own, it is a combination of many that will truly leave the superyacht secure.
+No one single security method will be effective on its own; it's a combination of many that will truly secure the superyacht.
 INTEGRATION is the key.

 Yacht security is diverse and the complexities vary considerably.
 It’s important for financial and safety reasons therefore, to ensure you are meticulous in your assessment of the potential external security services you commission as part of your overall yacht security plan.

 All security breaches should be reported; in the event of an attack contact UKMTO, IMB or MARLO.

 - UK Maritime Trade Organisation (UKMTO)

 Emergency contact number: +971 50 55 23215.
 Email: firstname.lastname@example.org.

 UKMTO coordinates the management of merchant ships and yachts in high risk areas (HRAs).
 If transiting the HRA it’s recommended that yachts keep position with the UKMTO on a daily basis.